deficollective/defiscan/src/content/protocols/liquity-v2/ethereum.md

 # Summary

-Liquity v2 is a decentralized borrowing protocol that lets users deposit ETH or LSTs as collateral and mint the stablecoin BOLD.
+Liquity v2 is a borrowing protocol that lets users deposit ETH or Liquid Staking Tokens (LSTs) as collateral and mint the stablecoin `BOLD`.

 BOLD loans need to maintain a minimum collateral ratio of 110% for ETH and 120% for RETH and WSTETH collaterals respectively.